Exclusive Interview with Isbo Art Tattoo by Iva Kanceska 09/08/2010

 he liked, hahahahahaha.

-appears on many cool interior designs.
+Q: You also work on many interior designs.
 Awesome!
 What is more

 challenging for you?